 Depending on its installation, a bay window may also leave a space for a bench to create additional seating.
 Whether you actually use the area for seating or other purposes, the choice is yours.
 The term bay window now describes a variety of windows that protrude from the wall, and can actually refer to several different designs and shapes.

-If your home already has a bay window or you are thinking of installing one, this style can be a great addition to your home.
+If your home already has a bay window or you are thinking of getting replacement windows, this style can be a great addition to your home.
 Of course, after the window comes the dressings; the next step is to find the right coverings for your beautiful window.

 Window Covering Options